 A flow is a visual representation of conditional branch logic that's applied to your contacts once they enter it.
-Once a contact has entered a flow, they interact directly with its steps.
-Steps are composed of ActionSets and RuleSets, and determine the length of a flow, which can be as short as a single step or as long as you want.
+Once a contact has entered a flow, they interact directly with its nodes.
+Nodes are composed of actions and Split Actions, and determine the length of a flow, which can be as short as a single node or as long as you want.

-An ActionSet represents some action taken on behalf of your flow.
+An action represents some action taken on behalf of your flow.
 Essentially, they're commands that allow you to:

-- send an SMS response (will send a message and/or media attachment to active contacts who reach that step in your flow)
+- Send a Message (will send a message and/or media attachment to active contacts who reach that node in your flow)

-- update a contact attribute (with a value received in a response, for example)
+- Adding and Updating Contact Fields (with a value received in a response, for example)

 - an incoming message or recording